WilstonOreo/slint-esp-workshop/README.md

 . ${HOME}/export-esp.sh # This step has to be done for each shell session
 ```

-You should now be able to build the project with `cargo build`.
+You should now be able to build the project with `cargo build --release`.

 #### 6. Install usbipd for flashing the device